Arcify/ARC-AGI-Solver/README.md

 The `solver.train` module contains a `train` function that expects a dataset layout as described in `solver/dataset.py`.
 The implementation is currently a placeholder and should be extended with proper ARC grid handling.

+The `solver.synthesizer` module implements a simple neural-guided search over a domain specific language defined in `solver.dsl`.
+It can be used to synthesize short programs that transform grids to match training examples.